Inktober Unleashed: Embracing the Energy of Spontaneous Inking

 So I really struggled with Inktober’s third day prompt of Bait.
 I think it actually shows in the inking too.
 I had no real idea what I wanted to ink.
 Then it came to me, if there’s bait then that equals a trap.
 So I illustrated a box trap with a bushel of carrots as the bait.

 I went straight into the inking with this illustration, no pencil sketch to start with.
 I think you can tell with the unevenness of the line work.
 But I think that really worked for this ink drawing.
 There’s an energy that I would have lost if I had over worked it.
-I used a Pentel brush pen and I feel it created really nice organic ink strokes.
+I used a Pentel brush pen and I feel it created really nice organic ink strokes

 Robot Revolution: Unplugged and Unleashed for Inktober’s Mindless

-Mindless Android Ink Illustration by Ralph Contreras
+Mindless Android Ink Illustration

 Mindless and Mighty: Inking an Android to Life for Inktober Day 2